top of page

 Here’s a group game that sounds simple, but it’s actually a brain workout!
 Everyone takes turns saying just one word at a time to create a story together.
 It forces you to listen super closely and think fast.
 You never know when the story will take a wild turn that has everyone cracking up.

-I suggest putting some guidelines into the story for example "Our goal is to make it all the way around the circle so do not have anyone die or the world end."
-Depending on your group you may want to avoid toilet humour (because let's be honest it always end up there)
+I suggest putting some guidelines into the story.
+For example, "Our goal is to make it all the way around the circle, so do not have anyone die or the world end."
+Depending on your group, you may want to avoid toilet humour (because let's be honest, it always ends up there).

 3. Freeze!